 2 – Invest In a Large Water Bottle

-Nothing will detract you from drinking water more than having to fill up a glass multiple times throughout the day.
-The general recommendation for water drinking was 8 a day.
+Nothing will detract you from drinking water more than having to fill a glass multiple times throughout the day.
+The general recommendation for water drinking was 8 glases a day.
 I don’t know about you, but my days are packed.
-I have no time to go in and out of the kitchen multiple times to refill a glass of water, and I bet you don’t either.
+I have no time to go in and out of the kitchen multiple times a day to refill a glass of water, and I bet you don’t, either.

-So, invest in a water bottle.
-A good one.
-Not plastic, because plastic comes with its own health concerns.
-A stainless steel or glass water bottle that is large is perfect.
+So, invest in a water bottle—a good one.
+Not plastic, because plastic has its own health concerns.
+A large stainless steel or glass water bottle is perfect.
 You want something that you won’t have to fill up half a dozen times a day.

-Before we had kids, I would use the glass Voss water bottles.
-I still really like those, but had to give them up with a young family.
+Before we had kids, I used the glass Voss water bottles.
+I still like those but had to give them up with a young family.
 The potential for the glass shattering is too risky.
-They are, however, a great option that is inexpensive.
+They are, however, a great, inexpensive option.

 3 – Refill Your Bottle the Night Before

 When I wake up for the day, I hit the ground running.
-I’m in the zone: spiritual time, affirmations, workout, cold plunge, healthy breakfast then to the office.
-If my water isn’t ready first thing, I’m most likely going to fall behind on my hydration game that day.
-And I can’t have that happen.
+I’m in the zone: spiritual time, affirmations, workout, cold plunge, healthy breakfast, and then to the office.
+If my water isn’t ready first thing, I’m most likely going to fall behind on my hydration game that day, and I can’t let that happen.

 So, I’ve taken a page from the ultimate planner: my wife.
 She fills her water bottle the night before as a reset for the next day and it’s brilliant.
-It makes it easy and friction free for me to get started on hydrating first thing in the morning.
+It makes it easy and friction-free for me to start hydrating first thing in the morning.
 I’m a big believer that how you start the day matters.
 When I don’t take those first few sips during my morning routine, it’s a lot harder to stay in the rhythm of hydrating the rest of the day.

 4 – Add Flavor to Your Water

-For those that hate the taste of water, this next tip will definitely help you.
-Adding some flavor to your water can help liven things up if you find water to be unappealing or just boring.
+For those who hate the taste of water, this next tip will definitely help.
+Adding some flavor to your water can liven things up if you find it unappealing or boring.

-Slicing veggies or fruits like cucumber, lemon, watermelon, celery, strawberries or pineapples can really help with the taste.
-You can also look for water bottles that are specifically made for adding these types of foods.
+Slicing veggies or fruits like cucumber, lemon, watermelon, celery, strawberries, or pineapples can really improve their taste.
+You can also look for water bottles specifically made for adding these types of foods.

 What Drinks Dehydrate You?